sophiagavrila/mac-install-guide/README.md

 A *package manager* is a command line tool that allows you to install and manage software.
 You can use a package manager to install all of the software listed here.

 The package manager that we'll be using for this guide is called Homebrew.
-It's a command-line installer for MacOs, which means that you'll have to be running a macOS in order to use.
+It's a command-line installer for MacOS, which means that you'll have to be running a macOS in order to use.
 The examples provided here are utilizing macvscodeOS Catalina version 10.15.5.

 ## Step 1: Install Homebrew